al-lu/penguin_detection/README.md

 * Seems to have trouble staying confident in ROIs that are far a way from the viewing point. => Need to gather more data.

-* Continue training from saved model latest checkpoint that last training finished.
+* Continue training from saved model latest checkpoint where last training finished.

 ![Test Image 3](https://github.com/al-lu/penguin_detection/blob/main/demo_1.gif)
 ![Test Image 4](https://github.com/al-lu/penguin_detection/blob/main/0000003000.jpg)